 Hi!
 My name is Ben Sampson and I’m the co-founder of WeHero.
 WeHero gives companies the solutions to accomplish their social mission through powerful giving and volunteer programs to create a better culture, a better brand, and a greater social impact.

 Our team works day in and day out to develop new programs and technologies that make giving and volunteering powerful and effortless for our clients.
 Our mission: To empower 10 million people with the tools to give easily and impactfully.

-Today, we have a $60K+/month business, growing 20% month/month serving many of the Fortune 500 and numerous small to mid-sized companies building their social strategies and executing high impact volunteer experiences for teams.
+Today, we serve many of the Fortune 500 and numerous small to mid-sized companies building their social strategies and executing high impact volunteer experiences for teams.

 What's your backstory and how did you come up with the idea?